Shahmar Alakbarov: As an actor

 Some of Shahmar Alakbarov's roles include: Gazanfar in "My Seven Sons", Son in "Intizar'", Iman in "The Last Pass"', Arif in "Life Tests Us"', Rizvan in "Qızılqaz", one of the boys in "The Boys of Our Street", Azad in "Winds Blow in Baku", Ghatir Mammad in "Ghatir Mammad", Feyzi in "Firangiz", Gunduz Karimli in "The Blow from Behind', Cavidan in "Babak", Nuru in "A Strange Man", Tahir in "Wait for Me", Khalig in "The Old, The Old", Jumshud in "When August Comes", and Ibrahim in "Saddle the Horses".
-These characters are all distinct, representing people with different personalities and worldviews.
-However, what unites them is Shahmar Alakbarov's acting talent, his beautiful performance style, and his immense love for his craft.

-One of the most memorable scenes in the film "My Seven Sons" is when Qagan embraces the wounded Gazanfar, crying out, "Don’t die, Uncle Gazanfar, don’t die!"
-It is a rare moment in cinema where, even in the face of death, the actor manages to pull the audience away from tragedy and bring a smile to their faces.
-Shahmar Alakbarov had the ability to do this, a quality not common to every actor.

-Shahmar Alakbarov also wanted to express himself as a director in cinema.
-Once, he took a script to the studio director, Adil Isgandarov, and said, "Adil teacher, I want to make a film."
-Adil Isgandarov responded by saying, "You have such a beautiful suit."
-Approaching him and touching the fabric of the suit, he added, "It has such fine material, let’s make another one for me."
-This was a way of saying that Shahmar Alakbarov was ready to begin his career as a director.

 Death

-Shahmar Alakbarov endured a seven-year struggle with a painful illness.
-It began during the filming of *Firangiz*, when his tongue was injured by a dentist and later developed into an ulcer due to a cold he caught during filming.
-Shahmar Alakbarov bravely endured complex treatment therapies and the complications of his illness.
-He was a man of great willpower.
-In the winter of 1992, his family took him to Hamburg for treatment, but no cure was found there.
+During the filming of Firangiz, Alakbarov's tongue was injured by a dentist and later developed into an ulcer due to a cold he caught during filming. n the winter of 1992, his family took him to Hamburg for treatment, where they were unable to cure him.

 Upon returning to Baku, Shahmar Alakbarov was admitted to the hospital.
 His wife, Kamilla Alakbarova, and his twin daughters, Izulat and Leman, stayed with him in the hospital.
-After a long period of suffering, the film figure and People's Artist Shahmar Alakbarov died on August 12, 1992, at the age of 48, due to tongue cancer.
+Shahmar Alakbarov died on August 12, 1992, at the age of 48, due to tongue cancer.